amirmasp/amirCounter/README.md

 # Experiment:
-## Problem:
+## Problem
 How many times your TM (your personal Computer) can count in a limited time (Assume for 1 Second)?

-    .
-## Answer:
+## Answer
-    The main.cpp program Counted 600 million times in a 2nd thread!
+The main executable Counts about 600 million times in a 2nd thread!
 (1st thread is the Main thread):
 "TM Main counted 600000000 times in 1.0003 second!"

-    Note0: Human being can count up to 10 in the same amount of time!
+### Note 0: Human being can count up to 10 in the same amount of time!

 Instruction to run the program:
   $ g++ main.cpp -o main -pthread -std=c++14